rdmorganiser/rdmo-docs/docs/configuration/themes.rst

 Working with themes
 ```````````````````

-If you have completed these steps templates and static files in the ``theme`` directory are used instead of the original files as long as they have the same relative path, e.g. the template ``theme/templates/core/base_navigation.html`` overrides ``rdmo/core/templates/core/base_navigation.html`` from the original code.
+If you have completed the steps above templates and static files in the ``theme`` directory are used instead of the original files as long as they have the same relative path, e.g. the template ``theme/templates/core/base_navigation.html`` overrides ``rdmo/core/templates/core/base_navigation.html`` from the original code.

 Usually, the RDMO template files are located in the your virtual environment, e.g. ``/srv/rdmo/rdmo-app/env/lib/python2.7/site-packages/rdmo/core/static/core/css/variables.scss``.
 The exact path depends on your Python version and platform.
 We recomended to download the original files from the `rdmo repository <https://github.com/rdmorganiser/rdmo>`_ instead.
 For the example above, this would be https://raw.githubusercontent.com/rdmorganiser/rdmo/master/rdmo/core/static/core/css/variables.scss.
 Please make sure to use the raw files when downloading from github.
 If you accidentally grab the website's html source code RDMO will throw an error.